leetnz/imuAttitudePaper/docs/src/50_Simulation.md

 $$

-The plot below shows IMU simulated accelerometer data across a number of monte-carlo simulations.
-The estimator is judged and improved based on its statistical performance against hundreds of monte-carlo simulations.
+The plot below shows IMU simulated accelerometer data across a number of Monte Carlo simulations.

 ![IMU accelerometer with offset and noise](src/images/50_monteCarloIMUAccY.gif)

+Estimator performance is judged and tuned based on its statistical performance against hundreds of Monte Carlo simulations.

-### Estimator
+### Estimator Performance

-Three estimators were compared:
+Three estimators are compared:

 * Accelerometer only estimator
 * Gyro only estimator